Student rights and responsibilities

 At the beginning of each academic year, new bachelor students are asked for their feedback on the admission procedure, entrance examinations and the organisation of academic work during the first weeks.
 The survey will be carried out in the last lecture of the subject ÜAX400 “University Studies and Professional World”.

 At the end of each academic year, students graduating from bachelor and master’s curricula at the Academy are asked for feedback on their studies in general: on the curriculum, study process, learning environment and support services of the Academy.
-The survey is carried out via the Study Information System (ÕIS).
+The survey is carried out either as a focus group interview or via the Study Information System (ÕIS).